expo/expo/apps/test-suite/README.md

 If you have problems with the code in this repository, please file issues & bug reports at https://github.com/expo/expo.
 Thanks!

+## Enabling Dev Tools

+We disable DevSupport in our fork of React Native.
+To get the shake gesture enabled you can run the following (assuming you have an up-to-date react-native copy cloned outside the expo repo)
+`cp -a ../../../react-native/React/DevSupport/ ../../react-native-lab/react-native/React/DevSupport/`

 ## Running in the browser

 You will need to run with HTTPS in a canary browser with SSL disabled.
 Otherwise you'll get `An SSL certificate error occurred when fetching the script.` thrown which may randomly break tests.
 This can be done by running `/Applications/Google\ Chrome.app/Contents/MacOS/Google\ Chrome --user-data-dir=/tmp/foo --ignore-certificate-errors --unsafely-treat-insecure-origin-as-secure=https://localhost:19006` (don't browse the internet with this window).